johnwroge/Vehicle_Rental/README.md

 `python initialize_schema.py`

-I created a script that pre populates the database with information to prevent foreign key errors since they are required to create bookings.
+I created a script that pre populates the database with user and vehicle information to prevent foreign key errors since they are required to create bookings.
 To run this script:

 `python db_populate.py`